 Design System Component: Alert Banner

 To create a cohesive design system, I designed a new alert banner component from the ground up.
-The previous component was outdated, inconsistently styled, and not part of a formal system.
-My goal was to design a modern, scalable alert banner that aligns with current design principles, ensuring consistency, usability, and a strong visual identity across the product.
+The previous component lacked documentation and standardization.
+My goal was to design and document a scalable alert banner that effectively communicates essential information to the user and offers actionable options in response.

 Role